hogihung/binary_ipsum/README.md

 should look like for 'Ruby' so update the third 'xit' test as follows:

 ```
- it "returns the binary representation of the string Ruby if no parameters are passed " do
+ it "returns the string Ruby if no parameters are passed " do
-   lorem_string = BinaryIpsum.new()
+   string_ruby = BinaryIpsum.new()
-   expect(lorem_string.to_binary).to eq "01010010 01110101 01100010 01111001"
+   expect(string_ruby.lorem_string).to eq "Ruby"
  end
 ```